nystudio107/craft-code-field/docs/docs/index.md

 {{ entry.someCode.value | raw }}
 ```

-If you need to know the language or other settings for the Code Field editor, you can get that as well:
+To know the language or other settings for the Code Field editor, you can get that as well:

 ```twig
     {# Do whatever you need to do for this language #}